Iapygians: Name

 Some ancient sources treat Iapygians and Messapians as synonymous, and several writers of the Roman period referred to them as Apuli in the north, Poediculi in the centre, and Sallentini or Calabri in the south.
-Those discrepancies in the exonyms may indicate that the sub-ethnic Iapygian structures were unstable and sometimes fragmented.
-By the middle of the third century, Iapygians were generally divided by contemporary observers among three peoples: the Daunians in the north, the Peucetians in the centre, and the Messapians in the south.
+By the middle of the 3rd century, Iapygians were generally divided by contemporary observers among three peoples: the Daunians in the north, the Peucetians in the centre, and the Messapians in the south.
+This tripartite cultural division is supported by archaeological findings, such as variations in ceramics, settlement patterns, and funerary practices.
+Discrepancies in the names given by Greek and Roman observers may indicate that the sub-ethnic Iapygian structures were unstable and sometimes fragmented.

+In the southern part of Apulia, the natives themselves divided the region into two parts: one around the Iapygian Cape inhabited by the Salentinoi and another by the Kalabroi.
+For central and northern Apulia, Strabo notes that while Greek sources refer to groups such as the Peuketioi (also called Poidikloi) and Daunioi, the natives collectively called the area Apulia.

 Geography

 Iapygia (modern-day Apulia) was located in the southeastern part of the Italian Peninsula, between the Apennine Mountains and the Adriatic Sea.

 The northeast area of the region, dominated by the massif of Monte Gargano (1,055 m), was largely unsuited for agriculture and abandoned to forests.
 To the south and west of the Gargano stretched the largest plain of peninsular Italy, the Tavoliere delle Puglie.
 Although it mainly consists of sands and gravels, the plain is also crossed by several rivers.
 In ancient times, the land was best suited for cereal cultivation and, above all, for the pasturage of sheep in the winter.
 The Ofanto river, one of the longest rivers of the Italian Peninsula, marked the southern border of the plain.
 Despite their name, the impervious Daunian Mountains (1,152 m), west of the plain, were strongly held by the Hirpini, an Oscan-speaking Samnite tribe.

 Central Iapygia was composed of the Murge Plateau (686 m), an area poor in rivers.
 The western half of the massif was suitable only for grazing sheep; nearer the sea, the land was more adapted to cultivation, and likely used in ancient times to produce grains.

 In the Salento peninsula, the landscape was more varied, though still without river formation.
 Olives are known to have been cultivated in this area during the pre-Roman period, but the scale of the production is uncertain.
 Several Greek colonies were located on the coast of the Gulf of Taranto, nearby the indigenous Messapians in southern Iapygia, most notably Taras, founded in the late 8th century BC, and Metapontion, founded in the late 7th century.